-Why is 37signals so arrogant? by Don Norman
+Why is 37signals so arrogant? (the broken link was removed) by Don Norman

 I don’t agree.
 Not compromising leads to solutions that are unlikely to be all things to all people.
 But with an intelligent and knowledgeable leader will lead to excellent solutions for those that share desires.
 Now I don’t think this is the best strategy, especially for growth.
 But it can be an excellent strategy for startup, innovators and those seeking 1,000 fans.